‘Vanderpump Rules’ Star Scheana Shay Says She ‘Cannot Wait’ To Make San Diego Her New Home

 Vanderpump Rules fans know that Scheana has lived all over the place while juggling multiple jobs and filming the long-running reality TV hit.

-Last year, her co-stars weren’t thrilled by her past move to Maria del Ray, which was also a bit of a haul from the SUR-related action.
-Scheana also has a Palm Springs vacation home and she also lived in Las Vegas for six months while headlining a show.
+Last year, her co-stars weren’t thrilled by her past move to Marina del Ray, which was also a bit of a haul from the SUR-related action.
+Scheana also has a Palm Springs vacation home, and she also lived in Las Vegas for six months while headlining a show.

-But this move — while she’s in a committed relationship with Brock, who owns a gym in their new California city– could be a more permanent one for Scheana.
-She did tell fans that “once work picks back up” she will get a smaller place in Los Angeles.
+While she’s in a committed relationship with Brock, who owns a gym in their new California city, this move could be a more permanent one for Scheana.
+She did tell fans that “once work picks back up,” she will get a smaller place in Los Angeles.

 Of course, the fate of Vanderpump Rules remains in limbo nearly two months after four cast members were fired from the series in the fallout from a racism scandal.
 The hit Bravo show has yet to be picked up for a ninth season.